MicrosoftStudentChapter/mlsctiet/README.md

-# mlsctiet
+# Guidelines
-The new website for Microsoft Learn Student Chapter,TIET
+---
+Steps for Contribution